 Eurovision frenzy begins each year several weeks before the official opening of the event.
 The fight is not only on stage but also at the bookmakers.
 In recent years, nine out of ten cases the predictions were correct, but Eurovision remains an unpredictable contest, where everything depends on the three minutes that competitors are on stage.

 The national final season is over and now the focus goes to the betting odds.
 Italy remains the hot favourite followed by Sweden and surprisingly by Belgium and … Portugal.
 After announcing its song, Bulgaria also topped the favourites table ranked as 5th to win the contest.
 In terms of the semi finals Armenia, Sweden, Greece, Belgium, Poland, Portugal, Montenegro, Moldova, Slovenia and Latvia are the predictions for the qualification.
 Armenia is topping the predictions most likely due to the diaspora and it is somehow surprised seeing Poland and Montenegro in the list.
-In the second semi final Bulgaria, Hungary, Denmark, Ireland, Belarus, Russia, Croatia, Romania, Israel and Lithuania are between the predictions as qualifiers.
-Croatia and Lithuania are the questioned countries in this list with Russia bringing questions on whether their entry can be used to psychologically force viewers and jury to vote in a participation which will take place inside Ukraine.
+In the second semi final Bulgaria, Hungary, Denmark, Ireland, Belarus, Croatia, Romania, Israel and Lithuania are between the predictions as qualifiers.
+Croatia and Lithuania are the questioned countries in this list.

 Italy looks by far to be the country which has a good chance of achieving a top 4 placement in Kiev.
 Francesco Gabanni and his ”Occidentali’s Karma”, together with the enthusiastic monkey on the stage (which is most probable to be in Kiev too, as it impressed in the final of San Remo) are keeping a top place on fans’ ranking which looks to have been consolidated after oficially announcing that the full song will be in Italian, a language which impressed at the Eurovision in past years.